How To Make 2018 Your Best Year Ever (And Finally Keep Those New Year’s Resolutions)

 Step 1 – The Year in Review (AKA “TV Screen #1”)

-Take some time and look back on 2014.
+Take some time and look back on this past year.

 What went especially poorly for you this year?